hmz-23/Magic-Bricks-WebApp-Using-Flask/README.md

 #### Dataset : https://www.kaggle.com/neelkamal692/delhi-house-price-prediction
 #### Flask : Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

-I have used basic HTML & Python for the development of this project.
+I have used basic HTML, Python & Flask (web-framework) for the development of this project.